 My name is Beth Fairchild.
 In my former life, I was an artist, mother, wife, daughter and friend.
-Now, while I may still be all of these, I have added fearless fighter and breast cancer advocate to the list of things that make me, me.
+Now, while I may still be most of those things, I have added fearless fighter and breast cancer advocate to the list of things that make me, me.
 This is my new, cancer life.

 After months of complaining of intestinal discomfort and lack of energy, it was discovered that my ovaries were the size of grapefruits and in danger of rupture.
-They had to come out and, because I had a family history (my mom was diagnosed with breast cancer at 44 and my paternal grandmother was dead form metastatic cancer and buried at 33), I decided on a total hysterectomy.
+They had to come out and, because I had a family history (my mom was diagnosed with breast cancer at 44 and my paternal grandmother was dead from meta), I decided on a total hysterectomy.
 My surgery was Monday, May 12, 2014, the day after Mother’s Day.
 Tissue samples were sent off to pathology, and two days later, at just 34 years old, I was told that I had breast cancer.

 No one ever wants to hear the “C” word.
 Ever.
 But I was diagnosed with Stage IV Lobular Carcinoma with metastases to the ovaries, fallopian tubes, uterus, cervix, the top portion of my vagina, the omentum and in the fluid surrounding all of these things.
 While I’m no doctor, I knew Stage IV wasn’t good.
 In fact, it’s real bad.
 I was told that there were treatments available, but no cure.
 I was told that even with treatments, someone like me, statistically speaking, would live two years—maybe more, maybe less.
 If that’s correct, I have about 13 months of life left to live.